benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

-href="https://plausible.io/lightweight-web-analytics">boasts</a> one of the smallest analytics scripts, with <a href="https://plausible.io/js/plausible.js"><tt>plausible.js</tt></a> weighing in at 781 bytes at the time of this writing (about half the size of Plausible's favicon).
-GA's <a href="https://www.google-analytics.com/analytics.js"><tt>analytics.js</tt></a>, by comparison, is almost 18KB.
+href="https://plausible.io/lightweight-web-analytics">boasts</a> one of the smallest analytics scripts, with <a href="https://plausible.io/js/plausible.js"><tt>plausible.js</tt></a> weighing in at 781 bytes (1.2KB uncompressed) at the time of this writing.
+GA's <a href="https://www.google-analytics.com/analytics.js"><tt>analytics.js</tt></a>, by comparison, is almost 18KB (46KB uncompressed), while GoatCounter's <a href="https://gc.zgo.at/count.js"><tt>count.js</tt></a> is 2.3KB (6.3KB uncompressed).
 That size can make a meaningful difference since the scripts are loaded for each page on the site.</p>

 <p>In terms of user interface, Plausible is definitely more polished than